2015 Scion tC Builds on Sporty Driving Experience

 Enhanced Driving Experience

 The 2.5-liter, four-cylinder engine delivers 179 horsepower at 6,000 RPM and 172 pound-feet of torque.
 Dual Variable Valve Timing with intelligence (VVT-i) contributes to excellent fuel economy and performance.
-The 2015 tC has earned an EPA-estimated fuel economy rating of 23 mpg city and 31 mpg highway with both the manual and automatic transmissions.
+The 2015 tC is rated by the EPA an estimated 23 mpg city and 31 mpg highway with both the manual and automatic transmissions.

 Aggressive Exterior Style